 - you are complaining about something you found out about more than 12 months ago

-- the matter is best dealt with by an external dispute resolution scheme recognised by the Australian Competition and Consumer Commission (ACCC) to consider complaints related to the Consumer Data Right
+- the matter is best dealt with by an external dispute resolution scheme recognised by the Australian Competition and Consumer Commission to consider a complaint related to the CDR

 - the matter is best dealt with under another law or by another agency or organisation.